Understanding SEBI’s New Rules for Index Derivatives: What’s Changing for Traders?

 Based on SEBI’s recent circular, the upcoming changes focus on margin requirements, contract sizes, expiry day trading, and more.
 Here’s what will change:

-SEBI will restrict weekly expiry contracts to one benchmark index per exchange.
+As per the new rules, SEBI will restrict weekly expiry contracts to one benchmark index per exchange.
 This aims to reduce speculative trading and volatility on expiry days.
-For example, the BSE has already chosen the Sensex as the index for weekly expiries, while NSE is likely to continue offering Nifty 50 options for weekly expiry.

 4. Increased Tail Risk Coverage on Expiry Day